Registration Procedures for All Students

 Recently admitted students may register for classes before actually coming to UIS, provided they first submit all necessary documentation.
 Additional information regarding international student registration can be found on the International Student Services website.
 Please note that students are academically and financially responsible for any courses for which they register, even if their plans change and they do not attend UIS.
 All registration changes, including withdrawals, must be officially made using Student Self-Service (available via the Office of Records and Registration’s website).
 Due to federal reporting regulations, international students must be enrolled full-time by the fifth day of the summer semester and by the tenth day for fall and spring semesters.

-Prerequisites, if any, are included in each course description.
-Students are responsible for completing all prerequisites prior to enrolling in a course.
+Prerequisites, if any, are included in each course description and/or in the “Course Prerequisites” section for each program (if applicable).
+Students are responsible for completing all prerequisites.
 For some courses, the student registration system will prevent students from registering if prerequisites have not been completed.
 Regardless of whether or not the registration system prevents a student from enrolling in a course, the University will not be responsible for a student's failure to adhere to those prerequisites.
 Students who have not completed all prerequisites may be administratively withdrawn.

 Registration Course Information